Chinmai1610/Algorithm-Visualizers/README.md

 Visualizing **Bubble Sort**.
 Watch as the largest elements "bubble" to the top through adjacent swaps.

-Color,Meaning,Context
+Color-->Meaning-->Context

-Blue 🔵,Default/Unsorted,Elements that haven't been finalized yet.
+Blue 🔵-->Default/Unsorted-->Elements that haven't been finalized yet.

-Purple/Orange 🟣,Comparison,Elements currently being compared against each other.
+Purple/Orange 🟣-->Comparison-->Elements currently being compared against each other.

-Red 🔴,Swapping,Elements actively changing positions in the array.
+Red 🔴-->Swapping-->Elements actively changing positions in the array.

-Green 🟢,Sorted/Found,Elements in their final position or a search target that was found.
+Green 🟢-->Sorted/Found-->Elements in their final position or a search target that was found.

 <img width="1858" height="779" alt="Screenshot 2026-03-02 194825" src="https://github.com/user-attachments/assets/e75dd68b-2d5a-4718-a248-7b75ec820075" />